 Government policies are being designed to support this type of innovation.
 Various state-level policies have been formulated that are designed to promote the application of artificial intelligence (AI) and big data in China.
 In 2016, the State Council issued a guideline to promote the development of healthcare big data, and the following year it issued a guideline on developing AI, with specific emphasis on its application to healthcare.
 Similarly, in Japan, the MHLW is actively driving digital adoption through its support for a holistic database that will ultimately link (among other things) claims data, the national database, and Kaigo data by 2020.
 The Law of Next Generation Healthcare Platform certifies vendors that can anonymize and make use of personal health data; it also allows medical institutions to provide the data in opt-out systems.
 Shiharai Kikin (the payer foundation that reviews and pays all corporate-based payer claims) is embarking on a transformation designed to streamline claims reviews by increasing the level of automation and introducing artificial intelligence to the process.

 Customers are ahead of the digital offering.
 This comes at a time of increasing constraints on commercial access to physicians and rising ethical and professional standards among doctors in both China and Japan.
 For example, policies issued by the State Council in China aim to restrict pharma sales-rep activities, while hospitals increasingly require scheduling appointments for specific days in Japan.
 At the same time, data is becoming available showing that digital engagement actually works, delivering a positive return against both educational and commercial metrics.
 In Japan, over half of physicians have already shifted away from pharmaceutical sales reps as their primary information source, while 40 percent use digital channels as their primary source of information—less than 15 percent of physicians are still reliant on sales representatives as their sole source of information.
 Today, the vast majority—85 percent—of physicians use digital sources as their primary or secondary source of information in Japan.
 Moreover, in-person detailing effectiveness is declining and, in many physician segments, e-detailing effectiveness is approaching or overtaking in-person effectiveness.
 In China, doctors spend on average more than two hours of their working day online and have switched from computers to smartphones for many of their professional activities.
 Platforms such as DXY.cn have moved on from being the preserve of a few cutting-edge practitioners to become a regular part of the job for many physicians.
-Such changes in physicians’ communication preferences are driving a need for companies to embark on an adaptive multichannel engagement strategy using microsegmentation to ensure better targeting
+Such changes in physicians’ communication preferences are driving a need for companies to embark on an adaptive multichannel engagement strategy using microsegmentation to ensure better targeting and messaging.

 Technology and platforms are catching up.
 China is a hotbed for innovation relating to digital and analytics.
 The past two years have been marked by the rising aspiration of BAT (Baidu-Alibaba-Tencent) and nontraditional healthcare players such as Ping An insurance.
 In Japan, the pharma industry is moving toward a multichannel commercial model, of which the sales force is only one part.
 Digital information (such as alerts and notifications) delivered to physicians at trigger points, remote detailing, online knowledge portals, and apps are all tools to complement face-to-face interactions with physicians.
 Further, a new generation of digital platforms is challenging the traditional prominence of M3, an early and very successful digital platform.